 Using information from 100 amusement ride manufacturers’ manuals, the article reports on eligibility criteria and safety for people with disability, and where disability is reported in an injury.
 The conclusion is that people with disability are excluded more often than is warranted.
 “There is no clear evidence that people with disabilities are at undue risk when permitted to self-select”.
 However, they will need appropriate information so they can make the right decision.

-Sporting activities can be both enjoyable and healthy.
-Consequently, introducing young people to sport and keeping them involved can have long term positive effects.
+Introducing young people to sport and keeping them involved can have long term positive effects.
 However, young people with disability are involved to a lesser extent.
 While there are some specialised programs for children and young people, this may not be the way of the future.
-Susanna Geidne and Kajsa Jerlinder tackle this issue in the latest Sport Science Review journal.
+Susanna Geidne and Kajsa Jerlinder tackle this issue in the Sport Science Review journal.
 After a systematic search of peer-reviewed articles, they conclude,

 “We must go from adapting physical activity for disabled persons to adapting physical activity for all people, because the diversity of people’s reasons for doing sports, their differing backgrounds and their uniqueness all demand it.
 Such an approach will result in more people doing sports for longer in life, which will benefit everyone, both individually and at the societal level.”

 What will it take to make major sports events and associated tourism services more accessible?
 A new Australian study seeks the answer to this question.
 Researchers used the 2015 FIFA Womens World Cup event in Canada as a case study to analyse the situation and to see what needs to be done.
 The article is titled, “Inclusive by design: transformative services and sport-event accessibility”.
 Access via Tandfonlineor you can request a copy from the lead researcher Tracey Dixon on ResearchGate.
 You can find other posts on sport and recreationon this website